Vegan Peanut Butter Silken Tofu Pie

 This recipe was originally published on this website back in 2013, but I re-made it to update the photos.
 Not only is this vegan dessert recipe fairly simple to make, but it’s absolutely decadent and delicious.

-I don’t use soy that much in my kitchen anymore (read about the potential dangers of eating soy), but I make an exception for this pie.
+I don’t use soy that much in my kitchen anymore, but I make an exception for this pie.
 Silken tofu is absolutely perfect in the filling, and it helps make it light and not too heavy.

 The texture of the pie filing is almost identical to that of a regular dairy cream pie, but of course this one is 100% dairy-free.
 It is also a nice recipe to make in warm weather because it’s no-bake and served chilled.